pyotr777/digitarium/_posts/2017-01-18-cloud-gpu-providers-more-graphs.md

     <div class="note" id="notes">
       <p>
         * All sums are in USD.
-Offers based on other currencies are converted using today&#8217;s rates from <a href=http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html target=_blank>European Central Bank</a>:
+Offers based on other currencies are converted using today's rates from <a href="http://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html" target="_blank">European Central Bank</a>:
       </p>

       <div id="rates">